andela-technology/qualified-docs/content/for-teams/reviewing/similarity.md

 In addition, you can select challenges with hidden test suites that push the code in deterministic but unexpected ways that are beyond the tests visible to the candidate.
 If the candidate has used a lookup table based on the visible tests, it's extremely difficult for the candidate to anticipate entries for unknown submission tests and their score will suffer.

 ### Select Creative Challenges
 Challenge selection can reduce cheating rates by design.
 Unusual, novel, open-ended challenges that require candidates to make design decisions tend to promote distinct, harder-to-copy solutions.
-Plagiarized solutions to such challenges are often obvious.
+Plagiarized solutions to such challenges are typically obvious.

-On the other hand, it tends to be easier (and therefore, more tempting) for candidates to look up solutions to well-known algorithm challenges.
+On the other hand, it tends to be easier (and therefore more tempting) for candidates to look up solutions to well-known algorithm challenges.
 Submissions for such challenges often vary less between candidates.
 Novel approaches or designs tend to appear less frequently for these classical algorithm or well-known single-function utility-style challenges.

 #### Adding novelty to existing challenges
 If you wish to use a well-known challenge, try spicing it up with a novel twist or follow-up requirement that may thwart would-be cheaters.
 As a contrived example, adding a third string to a ["Fizz Buzz"](https://en.wikipedia.org/wiki/Fizz_buzz#Programming) problem and/or using different, less easily-searchable words than "Fizz Buzz" can reduce the likelihood of cheating while improving the challenge's effectiveness.

 ### Encourage External Resources
-If you're confident that your challenge is designed to be robust to cheating using the other suggestions in this guide, you can invite your candidates to consult documentation and perform web searches short of looking up answers.
-This increases candidate satisfaction, boosts the realism of challenges (coders always have access to docs in the real world), and can provide incentive for candidates to work with the challenge, not around it.
+If you're confident that your challenge is designed to be robust to cheating using the other suggestions in this guide, you can invite your candidates to consult documentation and perform web searches (with the caveat that you still prohibit fully plagiarized solutions).

+Allowing access to resources increases candidate satisfaction, boosts the realism of challenges (coders always have access to docs and sites like Stack Overflow in the real world), and can provide incentive for candidates to work with the challenge, not around it.

+With the right assessment design that allows external resources, candidates who attempt to learn everything on the spot will inevitably score lower than those with prior knowledge.
+Relying on artificial and difficult-to-enforce prohibitions may have the opposite effect, making it harder to distinguish truly knowledgeable candidates who respected an external resource prohibition and cheaters who dishonorably accessed external resources.
+You can design question difficulty with searchability in mind.

-The more explicit you can be about what's allowed and what isn't will give candidates clear-cut boundaries.
-If you disallow some or all external resources, stating that up front is a great idea.
+The more explicit you can be about what's allowed and what isn't will give candidates clear-cut boundaries, making honor infractions less likely to occur and easier to detect when they do occur.
+If you disallow some or all external resources, stating that up front is safer than assuming it to be understood by default.

 ### Use Time Limits
-Quiz questions can be designed in such a way that searching isn't prohibited (and can even be encouraged), yet not enough time is permitted for the candidate to type and run sample code snippets or do more than refresh their memory of a concept.
+Time constraints can be used to help prevent the candidate from typing and running code snippets they're expected to mentally evaluate or performing extensive research of a concept.

+Be wary of unnecessarily strict time limits, as this can have a detrimental effect on results and unfairly penalize slower readers and those with language barriers.

 ### Use Written or Verbal Reflections
 Many of Qualified's pre-built challenges request candidates to submit a brief written response to accompany a code solution.
 Written responses offer important insight into candidate communication skills while also acting as a deterrent to cheating.
 A candidate unable to explain their code probably didn't author it.